 People used to search Are refurbished phones any good?
 Which are better used or refurbished phones?
 Where to purchase refurbished cell phones?
+Is it better to buy a used phone or refurbished?
+Are refurbished phones worth it?
 How do I know if my phone is new or refurbished?
 Is a certified refurbished iPhone good?
 How to check certified used cell phones for sale?
 Are refurbished iPhones good?
 What is the unboxed phone?
 New and refurbished cell phones which is better?
 How to check problems with refurbished phones?
 Should you buy a refurbished or the used phone?
 Guide to buying second-hand phones, tips for buying reconditioned cell phones, disadvantages of refurbished phones, and so on...

 For instance, consider Apple’s recent releases, the iPhone 8 and the iPhone X (pronounced iPhone 10).
 The iPhone 8 is fairly similar to the previous iPhone 7 while the iPhone X is an almost entirely new playing field.
 It’s more futuristic, sleek, has gotten rid of some key iPhone staples, such as the center home button, and is experimenting with a facial recognition feature for the first time.
 However, the new device also costs anywhere from $999 to over $1,500.
 That’s a lot of cash to drop on a smartphone, especially if you aren’t necessarily interested in having a more futuristic-type phone.